kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-Two additional entries in `Node.status.conditions` on shutting-down nodes only.
+Up to three additional entries in `Node.status.conditions` on shutting-down nodes only; the third appears only once termination reaches the critical tier.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-No. The kubelet's condition write is bounded and does not delay shutdown; the DaemonSet controller's per-node check is two condition lookups on an object it already holds.
+No. The kubelet's condition write is bounded and does not delay shutdown; the DaemonSet controller's per-node check is up to three condition lookups on an object it already holds and a comparison of the template's priority class name against two constants.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?